Skip to Content

 seychelles for hammerhead shark diving

-The Outer Islands are uninhabited, apart from the staff of a few conservation organisations and accommodation facilities.
-These islands and atolls are located 250 to 1150 km from Mahé.
-They are all of coral origin.
+The Outer Islands are uninhabited, apart from the staff of a few conservation organizations and accommodation facilities.
+These islands and atolls are located 250 to 1150 km from Mahé, and they are all of coral origin.

 When to go